 Understanding how we can help career advancement for women in the workplace

-Women have long faced challenges with equality in the workplace.
-Though they've made great strides in the last few decades, women have also experienced some major setbacks in recent years.
+omen have long faced challenges with equality in the workplace.
+Though they've made great strides in the last few decades, they've also experienced some major setbacks in recent years.
 It's crucial for employers to recognize the state of women in the workplace so they can take steps to promote gender diversity and the advancement of female workers.
+Here, we'll take a closer look at how to encourage employee advancement for the women in your workplace, along with the ways women bring value to the companies they work for.

 Workplace diversity creates notable benefits for businesses.
 Harvard Business Review evaluated the venture capital industry to assess the impact diversity has on financial outcomes.
 Only 8% of venture capitalists are women, yet companies that increased their number of female partners by 10% saw a 1.5% increase in overall annual fund returns.
 These businesses also had 9.7% more profitable exits in an industry where only 28.8% of all investments have a profitable exit.

-• Having women on the board improves the company's profitability and function.
-Fortune 500 companies that fill at least 30% of their leadership roles with women can expect to increase their net margins by more than 1 percentage point.
+• Having women on the board improves a company's profitability and function.
+Fortune 500 companies that fill at least 30% of their leadership roles with women can expect to increase their net margins by more than one percentage point.

 • Organizations with gender diversity average a 21% increase in profitability.